 The security-focused update allows Facebook users to head to the security settings and set up two-factor authentication without a phone number by using Google Authenticator and Duo Security instead.
 Previously, the tool required a phone number.
 The update also streamlines the process of setting up the added security, Facebook says.

 Earlier in 2018, Facebook faced criticism for using the two-factor authentication to send users spam-like text message notifications.
 Before the update, there wasn’t an option to set up the two-factor without the phone number.
-Facebook says the update continues to encourage the use of the practice, a standard feature that offers more account security than a single password login.

 The list of updates continues with several new features catered to Group administrators.
 Facebook announced a new support platform that (generally) responds to administrators questions within one business day, though the feature is first rolling out to only a select group of administrators in two languages, English and Spanish.
 A new resource at facebook.com/community also aims to support Groups administrators with tutorials demos and other content.